 Ben attended Rutgers University, where he co-founded Slutgers.com, a parody of the university’s website, for which he wrote humorous articles and created branded merchandise.
 Ben graduated with a double major in Philosophy and Economics, so he knows how to make money, he just doesn’t see the point.

-After college, Ben began his corporate career as a Fortune 500 management consultant by day while moonlighting as a stand up comic.
-He can’t explain the job description, but he was worth every penny.
-Two years later, he entered a fully-funded PhD program in Neuroeconomics at California Technical Institute (CalTech), a school which boasts 31 Nobel laureates.
-Two months later, however, he quit the school that was paying him to earn an advanced degree in science to dedicate full time to stand up comedy.
-Soon after Ben created the motivational seminar with attached e-book, How to Find Your Passion (www.BigBenComedy/Passion), for high school and college students more closely defining their future career choices.
+After college, Ben began his corporate career as a Fortune 500 management consultant while moonlighting as a stand up comic.
+He can’t explain his day job, but he was worth every penny.
+After three years at Accenture, Ben entered a fully-funded PhD program in Neuroeconomics at California Technical Institute (CalTech), a school which boasts 31 Nobel laureates and 0 HBO Comedy Specials.
+However, he quit grad school to dedicate full time to stand up comedy.
+Ben’s family thinks that was his best joke ever.
+Soon after quitting, Ben created the motivational seminar and e-book, How to Find Your Passion, which guides high school and college students towards their future career path.